fangohr/micromagnetic-standard-problem-ferromagnetic-resonance/README.md

 ## Software

-To run the code in this repository you will need to have installed the following:
+To run the code in this repository, the following software must be installed:

 * [OOMMF](http://math.nist.gov/oommf/)
 * [Nmag](http://nmag.soton.ac.uk/nmag/)